ThisGameZR/MEMT/Document/UseCaseModel/README.md

 The visitor will be redirected to the Login page when try to access Member Section

 Post-Condtions:
-The username and password are authenticated with OAuth2.0 system.
+The username and password are authenticated with MSAL system.
 If the user exists, and credentials are correct, we redirect user to the Member Section page. if the user does not exist, or the user exists but the credentials does not match. we redirect the user to the